magabriel/trefoil/doc/trefoil-doc/Contents/plugins-TableExtraPlugin.md

 ## TableExtraPlugin

-This plugin provides extra functionality to Markdown tables, adding the ability to "colspan" or "rowspan" cells.
+This plugin provides extra functionality to Markdown tables:

+- Ability to "colspan" or "rowspan" cells.

+- Multiline cells.

+- Automatic header cells for headless tables.

 ### Availability